 6. Store your extra toilet paper in a basket.

 Toilet paper packaging is an eyesore.
-Remodelista suggests taking TP out of its plastic wrap and storing it in a pretty basket.
+The authors recommend taking TP out of its plastic wrap and storing it in a pretty basket.

 7. Bring in a rolling cart for additional storage.

-A cute décor piece that doubles as more storage for your bathroom?
+A cute decor piece that doubles as more storage for your bathroom?
 Yes, please.
-Remodelista suggests using a cart like this one for toiletries if your cupboards and cabinets are already full.
+The Remodelista team likes using a cart like this one for toiletries.
 Added bonus: It’s easy to move around.

 8. Use an old desktop sorter for your small purses/bags.

-9. Designate a drawer for your clothing care items.
+9. Designate a drawer for essential morning routine items.

 10. Create a disappearing desk for a functional at-home office.